parniajabbari/bioinformatic-pipeline-for-Hofmeister-ions-series-analysis/Tutorial-README.md

 - <img width="490" height="294" alt="image" src="https://github.com/user-attachments/assets/47fbf0f9-6157-4ddc-bbcc-c8d752cb0ae6" />

-9. Can also in detail look at the frequency of the each residues in the entries that contain the ion
+9. Can also in detail look at the frequency of the each residues in the entries that contain the ion.
+For this aim run 9.residues.py

 <img width="558" height="295" alt="image" src="https://github.com/user-attachments/assets/ff5db81f-b1ac-4e68-93d6-af7fe84dca64" />